build-with-hari/client-services-assessment/README.md

-# 🏢 Secure Client Services Assessment Portal
+# 🏢 Client Services Assessment Portal

 Welcome to our official Client Services Assessment Portal.
 This repository hosts our secure, proctored evaluation environments for incoming candidates.